 “We should pray for guidance.”

-Well, it is one thing to take lots of breaks because you are lazy, but as anyone knows who has tried it, prayer is in no way the task of a lazy man.
-Verde and Roho were both out of practice, but they concentrated and fervently asked for guidance.
+Well, it is one thing to take lots of breaks because you are lazy, but quite another to stop to pray.
+Verde and Roho were both out of practice, but they concentrated and asked for guidance.

 When Verde looked up, there was an angel before him.
 “If you go through the cliffs,” the angel said, “you will certainly perish.
 In the same way, if you go around, you will start to feel yourselves die, and this is because you were lazy and drank all your water.
 But if you persevere, I promise that you will arrive at the other side no matter how famished you are.”